JusteTheCoder/Sharp/readme.md

 #### Networking basics

-Net has two types of events: Event - Your standard event; can be fired and listened to.
-AsyncEvent - An event that can only be fired on the client and returns values asynchronously through a promise.
+Net has two types of events:
+Event - A typical event that may be called and listened to.
+AsyncEvent - An event that can be called solely on the client and returns values asynchronously via a promise.

 Server-side example:
  ```lua